Illegal miners in Yanomami reservation seek Brazil government help to leave

 More than 20,000 miners have occupied the reservation bringing disease, sexual abuse and armed violence that has terrified the Yanomamis, estimated to be about 28,000 in number, and led to a malnutrition and deaths.

-President Luiz Inacio Lula da Silva declared a medical emergency for the Yanomami and his recently installed government is planning a task force to expel the miners involving the military, police and agencies that protect the environment and Brazil's indigenous peoples.
+President Luiz Inacio Lula da Silva declared a medical emergency for the Yanomamis and his recently installed government is planning to expel the miners with a task force involving the military, police and agencies that protect the environment and Brazil's indigenous peoples.

 Some of the miners that are beginning to leave the Yanomami reservation are expected to head across the border into neighboring French Guiana, Suriname and Guyana.